ValerieMendozaA/inst414-final-project--Valerie---Mendoza-/README.md

-Steam Game Sales Prediction
+# Steam Game Sales Prediction

-Overview :
+## What this project is about
-This project predicts how well a game will sell on Steam using details like price, reviews, and tags.
-The pipeline pulls the data, cleans it up, loads it into the project, trains a model, and creates charts to help visualize the results.
+I’m building a pipeline to guess how well a game will sell on Steam using data like price, reviews, and tags.
+The pipeline gets the data, cleans it, loads it, trains a model, and makes some charts.

-Project Structure
+## What’s in the project
-data/ – folders for raw, processed, and output data
+data/ – where the raw, cleaned, and output files go

-etl/ – scripts for extracting, cleaning, and loading data
+etl/ – scripts to get, clean, and save the data

-analysis/ – scripts for training and evaluating the model
+analysis/ – scripts to train and check the model

-vis/ – scripts for making charts and graphs
+vis/ – makes the charts and graphs

-main.py – runs the entire pipeline
+main.py – runs the whole thing

-requirements.txt – list of Python packages used
+requirements.txt – list of packages you need

-How to Run
+## How to run it
+Install the packages:
-1.Install the required packages: pip install -r requirements.txt
+pip install -r requirements.txt

-2.Run the pipeline:
+Run the pipeline:
 python main.py

-Current Status
-End-to-end pipeline is running
+## Right now
+Pipeline works from start to finish

-Model generates predictions
+Model gives predictions

-Initial charts are complete
+Some charts are ready

-Logging and error handling have been added
+Logging and error handling are in place